Author: Christy Groves

 “Getting kids interested in microbiology is definitely important, especially given the current growing prevalence of antimicrobial resistance” stated PhD candidate Matt Surette, who studies drug-resistant infection research under McMaster IIDR Director Dr. Gerry Wright.
 “These kids could be our future leaders.”

 The interest of the children was displayed wholeheartedly during the event through their eagerness to participate and ask important questions.
-“How is bacteria made?” asked Nelson – just 9 years old but with the curiosity of a true scientist.
+“How are bacteria made?” asked Nelson – just 9 years old but with the curiosity of a true scientist.